electricimp/LIS3DH/README.md

 ### configureFreeFallInterrupt(*state[, threshold][, duration]*)

 The *configureFreeFallInterrupt()* method configures the intertial interrupt generator to generate interrupts when the device is in free fall (acceleration on all axis appraoches 0).
-The default *threshold* is 0.5 Gs.The default *duration* is five samples.
+The default *threshold* is 0.5G.The default *duration* is five samples.

 ```squirrel
 accel.configureFreeFallInterrupt(true);